jasonwcfan/connect-four/README.md

 # Connect Four App
 Based of the pair programming interview question I got at Shopify in Waterloo.
 There are two versions of this project.
-The `rest` branch contains an implementation based on the discussions I had with Jesse, using React and REST.
+The `rest` branch contains an implementation based on the discussions I had with the interviewer, using React and REST.
 However this implementation require constant polling of the server to fetch updates.

 The `master` branch implementation simplifies things by creating a real-time app using [socket.io](https://socket.io/).